Toggle menu

 Pre-application advice regarding works to listed buildings

 The council has improved its Pre-application Advice Charging Scheme, and this took effect from 1 February 2017.
 Advice in person and written advice are available through our 'Listed Building Advice (on site)' and 'Listed building advice on minor works/maintenance' services.
-Full details of the schemes and how to apply for advice are available on our Request pre-application advice page.
+Full details of the schemes and how to apply for advice are available on our 2.
+Request pre-application advice and guidance page.

 Please note, this service excludes properties within the South Downs National Park Authority (opens new window).